 In March, after playing four seasons with the Milwaukee Brewers, Gennett was put on waivers.
 His MLB career came to a screeching halt.

 But just as quickly as he was gone from Milwaukee, he was suddenly packing his bags for Cincinnati.
-The Reds had claimed the second baseman and on opening day in April, he showed the hometown fans that he was somebody to keep an eye on, after hitting a 2-run Home Run in a loss to the Phillies.
+The Reds had claimed the second baseman and on opening day in April, he showed the hometown fans that he was somebody to keep an eye on, after hitting a two-run home run in a loss to the Phillies.

-Baseball, like life, has its ups and downs, its normal days, and its special days.
-And then there are days like June 6, 2017, when Scooter Gennett was starting at second base for the Reds and by the end of the night, had produced one of the greatest individual performances by a Major League Baseball player ever.
+Baseball, like life, has its ups and downs, its normal days and its special days.
+And then there are days like June 6, when Gennett was starting at second base for the Reds and by the end of the night, had produced one of the greatest individual performances by a Major League Baseball player ever.

 10 RBIs pic.twitter.com/N1tEG6Hv5o

 — MLB Stat of the Day (@MLBStatoftheDay) June 7, 2017